 I worried the fire would melt all of the snow and then come to the house.
 But it didn’t run out.
 God won’t run out.
 His love, faithfulness, and light will never run out.
 The waters He provides are enough to satisfy us.

 Maybe this time of anxiety is a test, maybe it isn’t.
 Either way.
 God allows times of anxiety and darkness – bringing us through the fire – to show us a place of abundance.
 The place of abundance isn’t when we buckle down and survive.
-The place of satisfaction is found in God.
+The place of satisfaction is found in God and prayer.

 Blessed be God, because he has not rejected my prayer or removed his steadfast love from me!
 Psalm 66:20